potix/belog/README.md

 ## get logger

-- You can get mutiple logger
+- You can get mutiple logger.

 ```
 func init() {